Every City in the USA

 2019 881,549 July 1, 2019

-What's the median income in San Francisco?
+What is the median household income in San Francisco?

 Median household income is 81% above the U.S. median ($140,970 vs $77,719); 11.2% live in poverty — 1.3 points below the 12.5% U.S. rate.